AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Single Number I on leetcode with tc of O(n) and sc of O(1) Beats 88.82% in runtime with JavaScript

 ### day 38 of #100DaysOfCode
-- Improved Zoom buttons functionality in Flow Component of Case Studies page
+- Improved CsNavBar Component functionality in portfolio Case Studies page
 - Learning about Bit Manipulation

 #### Array :